infiniflow/ragflow/docs/references/faq.md

 ### 2. Do you offer an API for integration with third-party applications?

 The corresponding APIs are now available.
-See the [Conversation API](./conversation_api.md) for more information.
+See the [RAGFlow API Reference](./api.md) for more information.

 ### 3. Do you support stream output?